Whitehall Historical Society

 Since its inception in 1999, the Society has endeavored to discover, document and celebrate its heritage as a truly “All-America” city.
 It is indeed among the nation’s best examples of the post-World War II optimism and forward-thinking that characterized America’s collective psyche.
 The area began as a sleepy farming community that arose along the National Road (aka the Cumberland Trail/U.S. Route 40) in the nineteenth century, connected to Columbus and other communities by the famed interurban railway. http://www.columbusrailroads.com/new/?menu=04Interurbans

 Its origins trace back to the early 1800's and the establishment of the National Road.
 It entered the twentieth century as a logical choice for military operations like Norton Air Field and the Defense Supply Center Columbus (DSCC and the “Depot”), and saw some of the first suburban expansion east of Columbus with the 1920’s residential neighborhoods of Glenco, the Bernhard Addition and Cedarhurst - - the latter of which arose on land that was formerly a part of the White Hall Farm, from which the city drew its name.
-Its presence on the National Road lent to the natural expansion eastward, to include the Broad Street location of one of America’s first regional shopping centers, the Town and Country Shopping Center, as well as motels, restaurants, night clubs, and camp sites serving tourists traveling along Route 40.
+Its presence on the National Road lent to the natural expansion eastward and the City's development, including the Broad Street location of one of America’s first regional shopping centers, the Town and Country Shopping Center, as well as motels, restaurants, night clubs, and trailer camp sites serving tourists traveling along Route 40.

 We hope you enjoy reminiscing through our city's history from the contents of this growing website, and that you will feel encouraged to help us continue to document and celebrate its heritage.